Wide Neural Networks Forget Less Catastrophically: Additional Experiments

 \subsection{Width versus Depth}

-We have already seen in Fig.~\ref{fig:intro-width} and~\ref{fig:intro-depth} that increasing width is beneficial while increasing depth has no such effect.
-However, it is interesting to answer the following question in a more direct manner: ``Given a fixed budget on the total number of parameters, how would a wider and shallower model perform compared to a thinner and deeper one?''.

-To this end, we compare several architectures on both Rotated MNIST and Split CIFAR-100 benchmarks.
+We have already seen in Figure~\ref{fig:intro-width} and~\ref{fig:intro-depth} that increasing width is beneficial while increasing depth has no such effect.
+However, it is interesting to answer the following question in a more direct manner: \emph{Given a fixed budget on the total number of parameters, how would a wider and shallower model perform compared to a thinner and deeper one?} To this end, we compare several architectures on both Rotated MNIST and Split CIFAR-100 benchmarks.
 Table~\ref{tab:tradeoff-mnist} and~\ref{tab:tradeoff-cifar} show that on both benchmarks, wider and shallower models outperform their thinner and deeper counterparts.
 Note that to make sure that the number of parameters are roughly the same, we have added some new models (e.g., MLP with a width of 256).